strakaps/academic-kickstart/content/project/bursts.md

 systems.
 "Mainstream" extreme value theory assumes that events happen uniformly, e.g. yearly, daily, or every second, or that events occur at a certain rate (Poisson process).
 In fact, however, a great number of systems violates this
-assumption: Events occur in bursts, intermittent with quiescent periods drawn from a heavy-tailed distribution.
+assumption: Events occur in Bursts, intermittent with quiescent periods drawn from a heavy-tailed distribution.
 This phenomenon is ubiquitous for human-created events, and is deemed to occur for any type of action resulting from a dynamic list of priorities.